manthanparab07/Practicals/DBMS/DBMS Concepts.md

 	-  It provides `controlled access` to the database.

-	- A `security` system, which prevents unauthorized users accessing the database;
+	- A `security` system, which prevents unauthorised users accessing the database;

 	- An `integrity` system, which maintains the consistency of stored data;